USEPA/elevatr/cran_comments.md

 ## Comments

-- Added startup message indicating upcoming change to sf and terra in future releases.
+- Modified startup message to note switch to sf and terra, but keeping RasterLayer as output for now..
-- Next release is scheduled for July, so wanted to get this notification in now.

 ## Test Environments